Behavior Trees and State Machines in Robotics Applications

 Our mining returned hundreds of GitHub projects per DSL.
-In the following, we report our \chg{exploratory} investigation of the usage of our state-machine and behavior-tree \chg{DSLs} in these projects.
+In the following, we report on our \chg{exploratory} investigation of the usage of state-machine and behavior-tree \chg{DSLs} in these projects.
 First, \chg{we} present an overview of the different languages' popularity among the mined open-source projects.
 Second, we provide our analysis results for a sample of these projects.
-Our analysis covers the structure of the sampled models and their code-reuse among the projects.
+Our analysis covers the structure of the sampled models and their code reuse among the projects.